Matthew-Leighton/Torsion_Stretch_Coupling/README.md

 # Project: Torsion-Stretch Coupling in Collagen Fibrils

-This repository contains all the electronic material (code, figures, etc) needed to replicate the findings of the manuscript titled "Chiral phase-coexistence in compressed double-twist elastomers" by Matthew P Leighton, Andrew D Rutenberg, and Laurent Kreplak.
+This repository contains all the electronic material (code, figures, etc) needed to replicate the findings of the manuscript titled "D-band strain underestimates collagen fibril strain" by Matthew P Leighton, Andrew D Rutenberg, and Laurent Kreplak.
 In particular, the contents include:

 ## Figures
 This folder contains pdf copies of the single figure that is included in the manuscript.